What are the Member Districts served by the Lone Star Division?

 RLI Graduates, by invitation only, may also take Discussion Leader Training as a precursor to being accepted as a RLI Discussion Leader assisting other Rotarians in their RLI journey.
-Discussion Leader Training is also offered to non-RLI Graduates such as District Governors want to learn the skills associated with a RLI Discussion Leader that can be used in Club, District, or Zone trainings.
-Without being an RLI Graduate, the Discussion Leader Training Graduate may not lead RLI sessions.
+Discussion Leader Training is also offered to non-RLI Graduates such as District Governors who want to learn the skills associated with a RLI Discussion Leader that can be used in Club, District, or Zone trainings.
+Without being a RLI Graduate, the Discussion Leader Training Graduate may not lead RLI sessions.

 What are the teaching methods RLI uses?